Elementary Visual Arts (EVA)

 "Art is a class where everyone can be successful and feel good about their work.
 Many students who struggle with the traditional educational model can excel in their art lessons and gain confidence and feel a sense of accomplishment that they might be missing elsewhere.
 Students learn to express themselves while gaining an appreciation for our culture." - EVA teacher Stefani Kimche

 PCEF DONOR SUPPORT

 The EVA Program started in 2012.
-Since then, 10,500 students have received professionally taught art lessons through $650,000 in funding from PCEF.
+Since then1,500 students receive professionally taught art lessons every year, thanks to funding from PCEF.